XusinboyBekchanov/VisualFBEditor/Help/AI prompt/MyFbFramework GUI Form Interface Guidelines.md

-# MyFbFramework GUI Form Interface Guidelines
+# MyFbFramework GUI Forms Interface Guidelines
 ## MyFbFramework Overview
 MyFbFramework is a forms building, drawing and etc. library for the FreeBasic programming language.
 This library helps in the development of software products using easy-to-use classes and syntax, which are similar in nature to the programming language vb.net.
+When working with GUI, strictly follow MyFbFramework GUI forms guidelines.
+If NO GUI is involved:
+1. Ignore all reference constraints
+2. Perform regular analysis
+3. Apply standard procedures
 ## MyFbFramework controls and objects
 `[MyFbFramework](Readme.md")` (commonly abbreviated as `MFF`) framework includes 39 controls, 13 Containers, 9 Components, 8 Dialogs.
 Detailed in the table below.